aswiniab/blog/_posts/2021-03-26-credit-risk-assessment.markdown

 scoring = ['recall', 'roc_auc']

 for name, model in models:
-        # split dataset into k folds. use one fold for validation and remaining k-1 folds for training
+        # split dataset into k folds. use one-fold for validation and remaining k-1 folds for training
         skf= StratifiedKFold(n_splits=10, shuffle=True, random_state=42)
         # Evaluate a score by cross-validation.
 Returns array of scores of the model for each run of the cross validation.
         #cv_results = cross_val_score(model, x_train, y_train, cv=skf, scoring=scoring)